-K: I definately want at least one more — maybe two.
+K: I definitely want at least one more — maybe two.
 I’d love to have a little girl.
-I’m a very girlie person and I’d envisaged a nursery decked out with Cath Kidston rose buds.
+I’m a very girlie person and I’d envisaged a nursery decked out with Cath Kidston rosebuds.
 But I’ve been sent some gorgeous boy’s clothes for Jude.
 He’s too small to fit in to them but he’s feeding well and growing fast so it won’t be long.
 And I’m looking forward to doing up the nursery.
 He’s in with us at the moment, inside a Moses basket in our family crib, which my sister, my brother and I all slept in.

 Source: Hello!
 Magazine Issue: 1110 Date: 15 February 2010.
 Photos by David Venni